About the course

 For some courses, the department or faculty may have provided some additional advice below to help you to decide.
 Whatever you decide, it won’t affect how the academic department assesses your application and whether they decide to make you an offer.
 If your department makes you an offer of a place, you’re guaranteed a place at one of our colleges.

-The Molecular and Cellular Medicine DPhil suggests applicants consider selecting from one of the following four colleges with which the program has a strong relationship: Reuben College, Wolfson College, St Edmund Hall, or St Cross College.
+The Molecular and Cellular Medicine DPhil suggests applicants consider selecting from one of the following four colleges with which the programme has a strong relationship: Reuben College, Wolfson College, St Edmund Hall, or St Cross College.
 You are free to list any other college that accepts Molecular and Cellular Medicine on your application form, but strongly encourage consideration one of the four listed colleges.

 The following colleges accept students for full-time study on this course: